Updated: May 8

 "The eagles with purple hearts are my way of honoring the soldiers that come home with a broken heart, the wounds you can’t see, the broken souls.
 The government used them to fight; I want to award them with the high medal of honor."-Hayes Dobbins

 For Dobbins, this desire is connected to her father, who was a Marine during Vietnam. “[He] came home without a bullet wound, but his mind and soul were broken… I want to honor him with the medal.
 I can give these purple hearts away.”

 Although these pieces focus on the pain which our veterans face, Dobbins does not leave us without hope.
 Several of these pieces include crystal bullets, which represent fighting with white light against the darkness and the need for healers and peace makers.
 Through her work, Hayes ensures that the viewer knows that they too can overcome their pain and transform into a being ready to take flight.

 As an artist originally from Tuscaloosa, Alabama, Hayes Dobbins works out of a community studio with the Kentuck Red Dog Potters.
-Dobbins studied art at the University of Montevallo and earned a BFA concentrating in ceramic sculpture.
-Her work is inspired by walks in the woods where she envisions figures emerging from the trees.
-The figures appear as vines, branches, and tree textures mingling with her dresses, expressing a human relationship with nature.
-Dobbins mixed media winged figures are emerging and metamorphosing from elements of trees, spreading their wings and taking flight.
-Her sculptures are mostly self-portraits representing the struggles and triumphs over our human condition.
+Dobbins studied art at the University of Montevallo and earned a BFA with a concentration in ceramic sculpture.
 She uses wild, naturally occurring clay that is harvested from the creek and riverbanks.
 Processing the clay makes her feel grounded and more closely connected to mother earth.
 Her process uses the five elements: earth, fire, water, air, and spirit.